 The results for Scenario 1 (each crop insured under a 65 percent coverage APH yield contract) are presented (Table 5).
 They show that when yields are 70 percent of the APH yield and the farm has selected a coverage level of 65 percent, the farm receives no insurance indemnities because the actual yield exceeds the trigger yield for each crop.
-When the price of each crop is equal to its expected price and yields are 70 percent of the farm's APH, a \$12,161 SURE payment is available under the 65 percent APH coverage option.
-The SURE payment is relatively small because the coverage level of 65 percent results in a SURE guarantee that is relatively low.
+When the price of each crop is equal to its expected price and yields are 70 percent of the farm's APH, a \$39,238 SURE payment is available under the 65 percent APH coverage option.

-When actual yields are 70 percent of the farm's APH yield larger and prices are 20 percent below their expected levels, the SURE payment is relatively substantial.
-Low market prices, combined with an absence of crop insurance indemnities, drive revenues from market sales down and cause the farm's revenue to count to fall below the SURE guarantee.
+When actual yields are 70 percent of the farm's APH yield larger and prices are 20 percent below their expected levels, the SURE payment becomes larger.
+Low market prices, combined with an absence of crop insurance indemnities, drive revenues from market sales down and cause the farm's revenue to count to fall farther below the SURE guarantee.

-When yields decline to 50 percent or 30 percent of the farm's APH yields and crop prices achieve their expected levels, then the farm receives crop insurance indemnities and SURE payments that stabilize the farm's total revenues at \$367,024.
-When market prices are 20 percent lower than expected the farm again receives a SURE payment, but that payment declines as the farm's yield decreases from 50 to 30 percent because crop insurance indemnities increase more rapidly than market revenues decrease.
+When yields decline to 50 percent or 30 percent of the farm's APH yields and crop prices achieve their expected levels, then the farm receives crop insurance indemnities and SURE payments that stabilize the farm's total revenues at \$325,056 When market prices are 20 percent lower than expected the farm again receives a SURE payment, but that payment declines as the farm's yield decreases from 50 to 30 percent because crop insurance indemnities increase more rapidly than market revenues decrease.
 This is because the prices at which the farm is able to sell each crop in the marketplace are now lower than the prices at which yield losses are insured.